nminaker/docs/Getting Started/Upgrade and Migration.rst

 #.
 Upload folder contains the osTicket files that need to be uploaded to your web server.
 #.
 Do not overwrite your ost-config.php file (in the include directory) or else you will lose your MySQL admin settings.
 #.
 Do not upload files in scripts folder.
 Only useful for remote piping
 #.
-For versions 1.6 RC1-RC2 Only
+For versions 1.6 RC1-RC2 only:
-#.
-Once you've overwritten the files, rename config.php to ostconfig.php (config.php is found in root osTicket directory).
+  - Once you've overwritten the files, rename config.php to ostconfig.php (config.php is found in root osTicket directory).

 **Note:** If you've customized your osTicket installation, you will need to port the changes to the new version following a successful upgrade.
 Database changes might cause conflicts.